 There are no clear rules for selecting the best CNN structure for a given application.
-Nevertheless, it directly affects the accuracy and effectiveness of the model [23], [37].
+Nevertheless, it directly affects the accuracy and effectiveness of the model [23,37].
 This study analyzes not only the impact of CNN structure on these metrics but also the format of the input image.
 The key parameters and details of the structure of four of the CNN models studied (CNN-1, CNN-2, CNN-3, CNN-4) are grouped in Table 1.

-Each of these structures consists of an input layer (IL) whose size corresponds to the size of the input image - 32x32x1 and 64x64x1 for grayscale images, and 32x32x3 and 64x64x3 for RGB images, CL(s), PL(s), FL layer and fully connected layer.
+Each of these structures consists of an input layer (IL) whose size corresponds to the size of the input image $-32 \times 32 \times 1$ and $64 \times 64 \times 1$ for grayscale images, and $32 \times 32 \times 3$ and $64 \times 64 \times 3$ for RGB images, CL(s), PL(s), FL layer and fully connected layer.
 The CNN-1 and CNN-2 models have only one convolution and pooling layer in their structure, containing 16 filters in the case of CNN-1 and 32 filters in the case of CNN-2, while CNN-3 has two convolution (32 and 64 filters) and pooling layers.
-The CNN-4 model has the most extensive structure and has as many as three convolution layers (32x64x128) and three pooling layers.
-The ACC (accuracy) value, also known as the precision of the CNN models, during the training process for the default training parameters (η =0.0001, B=8, γ =0.5) for tested structures and different types of input images described earlier, is shown in Figure 10.
+The CNN-4 model has the most extensive structure and has as many as three convolution layers $(32 \times 64 \times 128)$ and three pooling layers.
+The ACC (accuracy) value, also known as the precision of the CNN models, during the training process for the default training parameters ($\eta = 0.0001, B = 8, \gamma = 0.5$) for tested structures and different types of input images described earlier, is shown in Fig. 10.
 The model accuracy is the ratio of the number of correct classifications of the PMSM winding condition to the size of the training dataset and therefore indicates how effective the developed model is at a given stage of training.
-Based on the analysis of the results shown in Figure 10, it can be concluded that in the case of the 32x32 RGB input image, in the initial stage of the training process (from 1 to about 100 epochs), the fastest matching (maximum accuracy) is achieved by the models with a more advanced structure: CNN-3 and CNN-4.
+Based on the analysis of the results shown in Fig. 10, it can be concluded that in the case of the 32×32 RGB input image, in the initial stage of the training process (from 1 to about 100 epochs), the fastest matching (maximum accuracy) is achieved by the models with a more advanced structure: CNN-3 and CNN-4.
 At the end of the training process, the maximum accuracy ACC{MAX} , equal to 99.87%, is achieved by the CNN-2, CNN-3, and CNN-4 models.

-For the 64x64 RGB image, the highest ACC{MAX} among the compared structures, which is as high as 100%, is achieved by the CNN-3 model.
-The CNN-4 model, despite its more advanced structure (3 convolutional layers compared to 2 layers in the CNN-2 model), achieved a lower ACC{MAX} (99.87%), which indicates that the network structure for this dataset is excessive - the over-fitting occurred.
-The lowest precision for both sizes of RGB images is achieved by the CNN-1 model, whose structure is the most simple.
-In the case of grayscale images, all of the analyzed models showed a similar accuracy.
-Nevertheless, ACC{MAX} is lower than for the RGB images - none of the models achieved $ACC{MAX} = 100\%$.
-The lower accuracy is particularly evident at the initial stage of training - in the first several epochs, there is a later stabilization of precision at the maximum value.
-For grayscale images, the CNN-1 network achieved significantly better results than for RGB images.
-This is because, due to only one convolution layer with a small number of filters (16), it was not taught redundant higher-order features (patterns), irrelevant to the task (evaluation of the PMSM stator winding condition), and ultimately resulted in achieving a higher accuracy (99.87%).
+For the 64 × 64 RGB image, the highest ACC{MAX} among the compared structures, which is as high as 100%, is achieved by the CNN-3 model.
+The CNN-4 model, despite its more advanced structure (three convolutional layers compared to two layers in the CNN-2 model), achieved a lower ACC{MAX} (99.87%), which indicates that the network structure for this dataset is excessive - the over-fitting occurred.
+The lowest precision for both sizes of RGB images is achieved by the CNN-1 model, whose structure is the simplest.
+In the case of grayscale images, all the analyzed models showed a similar accuracy.
+Nevertheless, ACC{MAX} is